Syntr1x/dotfiles/README.md

   > &#8593; the beginning of my rice was a modified version of one of his old setups.

 - Keyitdev (https://github.com/Keyitdev/sddm-astronaut-theme/tree/master)
-  > &#8593; his install script is straight up used in the install.sh script of mine.
+  > &#8593; his install script is straight up used in the install.sh script of mine at the end.

 - newmanls (https://github.com/newmanls/rofi-themes-collection?tab=readme-ov-file)
   > &#8593; changed colors of rounded themes to match the wallpapers.